-An iconic feature of the La Paz landscape, Muela del Diablo (Devil’s Molar) is a scenic tourist attraction ideal for hiking, mountain biking and soaking in spectacular views of the surrounding valley.
+An iconic feature of the La Paz landscape, Muela del Diablo (Devil’s Molar) is a scenic tourist attraction ideal for hiking, mountain biking and soaking in spectacular views the surrounding valley.

 Situated at 3,852m above sea level, the bulging rock formation (an extinct volcanic plug) was named for its tooth-like shape when viewed from the north.